 Frequently Asked Questions (FAQs)

-It can be hard to stop thinking about someone you opened up to, spent time with, and shared many memories with.
 At the end of a relationship, it can feel so challenging to stop talking to a person that means so much to you.

 One of the best ways to let go of a relationship is to focus that energy on yourself.
 What are your goals?
 What are your hopes?
 What do you enjoy doing?
 Remember that moving on is a process and not something that can happen in an instant.
 Over time, you will gradually find yourself healing from the relationship, and the feelings associated with it will become milder.